tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSFS 工具_intl_en.md

 - `Rename` operation on a file/folder is not atomic.
 - For metadata operations such as `list directory`, COSFS performs unsatisfactorily as it requires remote access to the COS server.
 - COSFS does not support hard links and is inapplicable to high-concurrency reads/writes.
-- Mounting and unmounting files cannot be performed on the same mounting point at the same time.
-You can use the `cd` command to switch to another directory and then mount and unmount the files at the mounting point.
+- Mounting and unmounting files cannot be performed on the same mount point at the same time.
+You can use the `cd` command to switch to another directory and then mount and unmount the files at the mount point.

 ## Operating Environments
 Mainstream Ubuntu, CentOS, SUSE, and macOS